Paul J. Napoli

-Mr. Napoli’s charitable and civic involvement, his advocacy efforts, and his legal work on behalf of 9/11 victims has led him to become nationally recognized as an expert on the various issues surrounding that day.
-Mr. Napoli was profiled in the published book “City of Dust,” a journalistic account of the rescue, recovery and debris removal activities at the site of the World Trade Center following the September 11, 2001 attacks, authored by former New York Times columnist Anthony DePalma.
-Due to his extensive knowledge of the attacks, the cleanup and recovery efforts, and the legal obstacles in obtaining settlements, his name is now synonymous with 911 responder claims.
+Mr. Napoli’s charitable and civic involvement, his advocacy efforts, and his legal work on behalf of 9/11 and World Trade Center victims have led him to become nationally recognized as an expert on the various issues surrounding that day.
+Mr. Napoli was profiled in the published book “City of Dust,” a journalistic account of the rescue, recovery, and debris removal activities at the site of the World Trade Center following the September 11, 2001 attacks, authored by former New York Times columnist Anthony DePalma.
+Due to his extensive knowledge of the attacks, the cleanup and recovery efforts, and the legal obstacles in obtaining settlements, his name is now synonymous with 9/11 responder claims.

 Protecting the Public

-Prior to Mr. Napoli’s work with 9/11 victims and their families, he broke ground in becoming one of the leading voices for patient advocacy in debates over the safety of diet pills and the responsibility of physicians in providing their patients with these medications.
-The controversy focused on the diet drug Fen Phen, which the U.S. Food and Drug Administration (FDA) reports has been linked with cases of cardiovascular disease in patients.
+Prior to Mr. Napoli’s work with 9/11 victims of the World Trade Center attacks and their families, he broke ground in becoming one of the leading voices for patient advocacy in debates over the safety of diet pills and the responsibility of physicians in providing their patients with these medications.
+The controversy focused on the diet drug Fen-Phen, which the U.S. Food and Drug Administration (FDA) reports has been linked with cases of cardiovascular disease in patients.

-In groundbreaking litigation involving thousands of clients, Mr. Napoli played a critical role in holding the drug manufacturers and the physicians who prescribed these drugs accountable, netting roughly $22 billion in settlements for victims.
+In groundbreaking pharmaceutical malpractice and medical malpractice litigation involving thousands of clients, Mr. Napoli played a critical role in holding the drug manufacturers and the physicians who prescribed these drugs accountable, netting roughly $22 billion in settlements for victims.

-As a leader in the fight to protect the public against potential dangers due to unsafe and potentially illegal practices, he has extensively litigated on behalf of municipal clients for contamination to land and water supplies resulting from petroleum and related chemical spills.
-While easy access to safe, clean drinking water is crucial to the health of us all, numerous reports in recent years have brought to light concerns over contamination.
+As a leader in the fight to protect the public against potential dangers due to unsafe and potentially illegal practices, he has extensively litigated as an environmental lawyer on behalf of municipal clients for contamination to land and water supplies resulting from petroleum and related chemical spills.
+While easy access to safe, clean drinking water is crucial to the health of us all, numerous reports in recent years have brought to light concerns over water contamination.
 Once water is tainted, it is often impossible to completely eradicate the problem, and it is crucial for water suppliers to take a proactive approach in monitoring and addressing potential problems.
-As part of Napoli Shkolnik PLLC’s litigation over contaminated water supplies, Paul Napoli successfully led the team, which obtained more than $50 million on behalf of numerous municipalities whose drinking water was affected.

 It was while Paul Napoli was seeking his legal degree at St. John’s University that he met his future wife, Marie.
-Alongside her husband, Mrs. Napoli has over 20 years’ experience in handling personal injury, medical malpractice, and mass tort matters involving complex litigation skills, and her proven track record of success led to her becoming one of the very few female partners in a mass tort litigation firm.
+Alongside her husband, Mrs. Napoli has over 20 years of experience in handling personal injury, medical malpractice, and mass tort litigation involving complex litigation skills, and her proven track record of success led to her becoming one of the very few female partners in a mass tort litigation firm.

-Together, Mr. and Mrs. Napoli have made significant impacts on the legal community in general, and have contributed generously to their alma mater.
+Together, Mr. and Mrs. Napoli have made significant impacts on the legal community in general and have contributed generously to their alma mater.
 Their commitment to each other, to their family, and to the principle of helping others was highlighted in an SJU alumni magazine issue entitled ‘Heart to Heart’.
 It outlined how they met on campus, their illustrious careers since, and their generous contribution in establishing the Paul and Marie Kaiser Napoli Lecture Hall in the SJU School of Law.
-Today, the Napolis and their children remain active members of their local community, and continue to forge new legal ground in their work for Napoli Shkolnik.
+Today, the Napoli’s and their children remain active members of their local community and continue to forge new legal ground.

 - Bar Admissions